 Major cities/destinations: Quetta, Gwadar, Hingol National Park, Makran Coastal Highway

 Bordering Iran and Afghanistan, the country’s largest province is also one of the least traveled.
 Home to deserts, dusty mountains, and azure coastlines, this province is unfortunately off-limits to foreign travelers aside from those doing the Iran-Pakistan overland border crossing.

 Islamabad capital territory

 The country’s capital is also its own territory.
 Many tourists start their Pakistan travels in Islamabad, but I’ll be honest with you: I’m not the biggest fan.
-The capital is far from representative of the rest of the country, and is on the verge of boring much of the time.
+Though there are many things to do in Islamabad, the capital is far from representative of the rest of the country, and is on the verge of boring much of the time.
 Still, it’s a comfortable and relatively developed place to rest, relax, and pick up some necessities while traveling in Pakistan.

 Gilgit Baltistan (territory)

 Major cities/destinations: Gilgit, Central Hunza (Karimabad), Passu